robflowerday/ConnectZ/README.txt

 the TestFiles directory holds a number of test .txt files that are used
 	within the tests.py unit tests.

+to run the file main program as suggested in the projects brief type:
+	python connectz.py name_of_file.txt
+   e.g. python connectz.py TestFiles/2.2_Player_1_Win.txt
+        from the directory holding the connectz.py file

 Summary of solution:

 How I approached the Problem: